-I wondered whether some Spaniards recognized the Philippine flag and thought that this Asian guy riding the subway was from one of their former colonies.
+I wondered whether some Spaniards recognized the Philippine flag and probably thought that this Asian-looking guy riding the subway was from one of their former colonies.
 Ja-ja-ja!

 If they thought so, they were right! ¡Es verdad!

-The revolt started on November 5, 1898, and peacefully ended the next day with the Spanish authorities surrendering to the revolutionary forces led by Aniceto Lacson, Juan Araneta, Leandro Locsin, Simeon Lizares, Jose Montilla, and Julio Diaz.
+The revolt started on November 5, 1898, and peacefully ended the next day with the Spanish authorities surrendering to the revolutionary forces led by General Aniceto Lacson (from Talisay), General Juan Araneta (from Bago), Leandro Locsin, Simeon Lizares, Jose Montilla, and Julio Diaz.